www.industryemea.com

 Symbiosis

 Research shows that you can achieve higher energy efficiency if you harness the potential of multiple disciplines.
 With Symbizon, Vattenfall will investigate how much greater this efficiency actually will be.
 For example, the solar panels installed at Symbizon can rotate with the sun to make best use of available sunlight.
 This is necessary because there are fewer solar panels per hectare in an agri-PV park than in standard solar parks.
 In addition, panels can be set up almost vertically (at up to a 60-degree angle).
 This instantly makes arable farmers' work easier as it allows them to drive their tractors between solar panel rows.
 The distance between panel rows is 9 or 15 metres.
-“The current set-up allows us to examine how various distances affect the shadow panels cast on the crops”, says Tonnaer.
+“The current set-up allows us to examine how various distances affect the shadow panels cast on the crops,” says Tonnaer.
 Large-scale arable crops such as oats, potato, beans, onions, red beets, celery, etc. are grown between panels.
 Soil-covering and native vegetation will appear under panels.

 Challenges

 The solar panel technology had already proven its merits; it was mainly combining it with arable farming that presented us with the biggest challenge.
 “How do you make sure that the farmer has adjusted the GPS properly, so that it does not hit solar panels or the poles they are mounted on during work?
 How do you make sure that solar panels can rotate when the agricultural machine has to pass between the rows?
-You have to rethink it all”, says Tonnaer.
+You have to rethink it all,” says Tonnaer.
 “It was quite a job connecting the right people and systems and getting the whole thing working.
 We have made a start, but there is plenty more to learn.
 For example, what do you do if the system unexpectedly fails in a particular location and the land has just been sown?
 Do you go and repair the system right away or do you wait to do so until the crop is harvested?”
 He says the solution lies in making sure communication is very clear.
 “That is a key consideration in this project.
-Fortunately, we do not have to go it alone.
+Fortunately, we do not have to go do alone.
 Indeed, we are working with our partners HEMUS/ERF, Aeres University of Applied Sciences Almere, Netherlands Organisation for Applied Scientific Research (TNO) and the National Property Agency (Rijksvastgoedbedrijf).”

 Learning for the future